linkedin/transport/README.md

  to find out how to write UDF tests in a unified testing API, but have the framework test them on multiple platforms.

 * Root [`build.gradle`](transportable-udfs-examples/build.gradle) file
-to find out how to apply the `transport` plugin, which enables generating Hive, Spark, and Presto UDFs out of the transportable UDFs you define once you build your project.
+to find out how to apply the `transport` plugin, which enables generating Hive, Spark, and Trino UDFs out of the transportable UDFs you define once you build your project.
 To see that in action:

 Change directory to `transportable-udfs-examples`: